jmablog/jamovi-worksheets/input/03-Comparing-Two-Means/03-Comparing-Two-Means.md

 :::

-## Independent groups

-If you have two groups that are **not** related - i.e. they are completely separate people, or independent measures - you can use the following tests to compare them:

-- Independent measures Student's *t*-test for parametric data
-- Independent measures Welch's *t*-test for parametric data, but uneven sample sizes or unequal variances
-- Mann-Whitney U test for non-parametric data

 ### Independent measures Student's *t*-test

-For this first test we are going to go back to the **Weight** and Height data.
-We have 50 participants in our data set, and you can see from gender we have type 1 (male) and type 2 (female).
+For this first test we are going to go back to the **Weight** and **Height** data.
+We have 50 participants in our data set, and you can see from **Gender** we have two levels, 1 (Male) and 2 (Female).
 We are interested in these students to see: who is heavier, male or female?

 At its very simplest, examining the mean and standard deviation will give us ‘an’ answer to this question.
 Click **Analyses**, then **Exploration**, then **Descriptives**.
 Move **Weight** into variables, and split by **Gender**.
 Go into the **Plots** option and turn on **Box plot** too.